uselotus/lotus-docs/docs/api/subscriptions/cancel-subscription.md

 # Cancel a subscription

-Cancels a subscription.
-You can modify the behavior of the cancellation based on the arguments passed to the call.
+Cancels a subscription for a customer.

 A `Cancel Subscription` call requires

 - `subscription_id` the unique ID of the subscription you want to cancel.
-You can find the subscription uid in the subscription page in Lotus.
+You can find the subscription uid in the subscription page in Lotus or in a customer detail call.

 Additionally, you must submit: